skykunnu/React-Projects/README.md

 - JSX(Javascript XML) - JSX is a syntax Extension (ie a js file can be extended into jsx) meaning I can do whatever things in jsx that I did in js.

+- JSX was created by facebook for react only.

+- JSX prevents XSS attacks.

+- In JSX you can pass style as an object.

 - Rules of writing JSX

 -> We cannot return multiple elements. if we want to do so wrap it under div or fragments. when jsx converts into js it converts into function call,